Uphold a Higher Standard: Report Fraud When Necessary

 Prepare yourself for unexpected results.
 You may have researched properly, met with the appropriate personnel, and even worked your way up to their supervisor or the physician, and your input still is disregarded.

-If this is the case, refer to the American Academy of Professional Coders’ (AAPC) Code of Ethics for guidance:
+If this is the case, refer to AAPC Code of Ethics for guidance: